1.1. The definitions and rules of interpretation in this clause apply in these terms and conditions.

 14. Term and Termination

 14.1.
 Either party can terminate with immediate effect for any reason at any time.
 Any Subscription Fees paid for Services after the date of termination shall be credited to the Customer’s account.
-No refund will be available.
+You can request a refund up until 60 days from the date of termination.

 14.2.
 On termination of these terms for any reason: